kjolley/BIGSdb_documentation/dbase_setup.rst

   * Integer with number of offline jobs that can be queued or currently running for this database.

+* kiosk

+  * Set to a page name to restrict configuration to always start on this page, rather than an index page.
+This faciliates running in a cut-down :ref:`kiosk mode<kiosk_mode>` that doesn't allow access to all features.
+    *Currently only 'sequenceQuery' is supported*.

+* kiosk_allowed_pages

+  * Comma-separated list of pages that the configuration is allowed to show, apart from the page set in the 'kiosk' attribute.
+Example for a sequence query configuration would be 'sequenceTranslate' to allow access to the translated sequence page following a query.

+* kiosk_locus

+  * Restrict sequence query to a specific locus or scheme.
+Use either the locus primary name or 'SCHEME_X' where X is the scheme number.

+* kiosk_no_genbank

+  * Set to "yes" to hide the Genbank accesssion form element in kiosk mode.

+* kiosk_no_upload

+  * Set to "yes" to hide the sequence file upload in kiosk mode.

+* kiosk_simple

+  * Remove most explanatory text from kiosk page.

+* kiosk_text

+  * Alternative text to show on kiosk page.

+* kiosk_title

+  * Title text to use when running in kiosk mode.

 * labelfield

   * Field that is used to describe record in isolate info page, default